 Our splendid Masonic Hall is air conditioned throughout and fully licensed, with excellent in house catering facilities and is available for letting on many days throughout the year for social functions.
 Wedding receptions, anniversaries and Cabaret functions are our speciality and we are particularly keen to see our facilities well used by individuals and local organisations

-Mrs Julie McGee, the Hall Manageress and Wayne Warhurst, the Head Chef, are always available to advise and to help our clientele, ensuring that every event is a happy, successful and memorable occasion.
+Mrs Julie McGee, the Hall Manageress and D’vine catering, are always available to advise and to help our clientele, ensuring that every event is a happy, successful and memorable occasion.
 Please do not hesitate to give them a call!

 Should you wish to know more about Freemasonry or if you are interested in joining our organisation, the Southport Group Membership Officer, Peter Martin will welcome a call or an email, leading to a confidential chat on all aspects of Freemasonry.
 He will be able to answer any questions you may have about Freemasonry in general and to satisfy any reservations and concerns you may have about the ideals of Freemasonry.